reza6969/sort/README.md

 back over to our terminal one more time.
 And then over here we can do npm start like so.

 # npm start

+quick minder, we want to write some extremely reusable code to sort some different data structures. so in this section, I want to tell you a little bit more about the basic sorting algorithm we are going to use now, I'm going to be honest with you, we're going to use one of the simplest sorting algorithms around because honestly, the algorithm implementation here is really not that impoortant.

+# what's much more important

+understand how we're going to reuse this code as much as possible